mattydebie/bitwarden-rofi/README.md

   --show-password
       Show the first 4 characters of the copied password in the notification.

+  -p, --password-rofi-option
+      Option pass to rofi '-theme-str' when asking for master password (Can be called multiple times).

 Quick Actions:
   When hovering over an item in the rofi menu, you can make use of Quick Actions.